-Each of these methods put the option to follow your school in the hands of the user.
-You'll probably find the 'evangelists' of your school (AKA those parents, alumni, staff and family members that are full of glowing praise) are quick on the uptake and will follow you without any prompting.
+Each of these methods puts the option to follow your school in the hands of the user.
+You'll probably find the 'evangelists' of your school (AKA those parents, alumni, staff, and family members that are full of glowing praise) are quick on the uptake and will follow you without any prompting.
 However, this won't be the case for your entire potential network.

-Need to encourage more engagement with your school's social media accounts?
-Try incentivising your community by running a prize draw or promotion.
-For example, parents might receive a 5% discount on uniforms if they follow your Facebook page.
+To encourage more connection with your school's social media accounts, you could try and offer an incentive, for example, entering users into a prize draw if they follow on social media and tag a friend.

 Remember, acquiring followers often means playing the long game, so don't be discouraged if you don't see an immediate increase straight away.
 It's worth maintaining a few of these methods and seeing how they perform over the long term.

-Why Facebook is still worthwhile
+03 Why Facebook is still worthwhile

 Launched in 2004, Facebook has stood the test of time to become the global behemoth it is today.
-It is a valuable tool for marketers in many industries, including schools trying to encourage enrolments and tap into new audiences.
+It is a useful tool for marketers in many industries, including schools trying to encourage admissions and tap into new audiences.